Optum/dce/docs/howto.md

 | ThresholdPercentile | The configured threshold percentage for the notification |

-## Backup your DCE Database Tables
+## Backup DCE Database Tables

-DCE does not backup your DynamoDB tables by default.
+DCE does not backup DynamoDB tables by default.
 However, if you want to restore a DynamoDB table from a backup, we do provide a helper script in [scripts/restore_db.sh](https://github.com/Optum/dce/blob/master/scripts/restore_db.sh).
 This script is also provided as a Github release artifact, for easy access.

 To restore a DynamoDB table from a backup: